ambrose83646/pipedrive-qbo-sync/replit.md

 This is a Node.js integration application that connects Pipedrive CRM with QuickBooks Online (QBO).
 The application synchronizes contact data from Pipedrive to QuickBooks, allowing users to manage their CRM contacts and accounting customers from a unified interface.
 The app uses OAuth 2.0 authentication for both services and stores user credentials in Replit's key-value database.
 It provides browser extensions for Pipedrive that enable users to connect their QuickBooks account and manage contact synchronization directly from within the Pipedrive interface.

+**QuickBooks Compliance**: The app follows QuickBooks certification requirements by ensuring users must explicitly click "Connect to QuickBooks" in the app settings rather than automatically redirecting during installation.

 # User Preferences

 Preferred communication style: Simple, everyday language.